dmurra5/data.science.salaries/README.md

 At a minimum, there are three clear tasks to complete and document in this first section of the R Markdown file before you continue on to the **Visualization** section:

 1. After you have decided on the question you will answer, figure out which columns in the dataset you need to answer the questions.
-    Then, extract those columns using `select` and save the reduced dataset to another variable, for example `college_reduced`.
+    Then, extract those columns using `select` and save the reduced dataset to another variable, for example `ds_reduced`.

 2. The column names are shortened abbreviations, and should be made more human-readable using the `rename` function.
     Use the data dictionary, to help you figure out what the abbreviations mean.